One of the primary questions I get asked as a professional intuitive is,

 On a deeper level we know that we came into this life to help others with our gifts.
 I still remember those many teachers who encouraged me and gave me hope that I could go to college when I came from a family that discouraged it.
 Believing in yourself and in your purpose matters.

-Your unique gifts are needed to inspire, heal, teach, uplift, calm, beautify, lead, and so on.
+Your unique gifts are needed to inspire, uplift, and improve life for others.

 Listen to the quiet whispers of your heart and give voice to your own truth.